VulshokBersrker/robintuk/README.md

 - [ ] CSS Optimization
 - [ ] Application Optimizations (streamlining, data caching, etc.)
 - [ ] Playback errors
-- [ ] Protections on adding child directories to scan music
 - [ ] Better error handling
-- [ ] Albums displaying Disc 0 when metadata has no disc value
 - [ ] Blank pages on route change while it grabs the data from the backend
 - [ ] Fix songs page search results formatting
+- [x] Albums displaying Disc 0 when metadata has no disc value
+- [x] Protections on adding child directories to scan music
 - [x] Songs end one second early sometimes
 - [x] Wrong icon shown when resizing window with double click or drag